 , payment processing is faster.

-If you use the free service My Direct Plan to submit claims, you will be able to log on and see your claim status at any time.
+If you use one of the free services, eClaim or My Direct Plan (MDP), to submit claims, you will be able to log on and see your claim status at any time.
 If you submit paper claims via email, you will receive a confirmation email reply confirming they received your claim.
 For status updates, you will need to contact your Passport Coordinator.
-We recommend waiting at least two weeks before calling your Passport Coordinator to check your claim status.
-If you fax in your claims, you will not receive a confirmation back from PassportONE, however, after two weeks you can contact your Passport Coordinator for status.
+We recommend waiting at least two (2) weeks before calling your Passport Coordinator to check your claim status.
+If you fax in your claims, you will not receive a confirmation back from PassportONE, however, after two (2) weeks you can contact your Passport Coordinator for a status update.

 What if I receive only partial payment on a claim?